CreativeCactus/ArduinoScope/README.md

 If all goes well you should see pins A0, A1, A2 graphed at http://127.0.0.1:3000

-PROTIP: Chroms seems to handle this a lot better than Firefox (at least on linux) I am yet to profile anything, but I would expect either the obvious canvas calls or the setTimeout calls, which I have seen cause problems in previous projects under specific FF versions
+PROTIP: Chrome seems to handle this a lot better than Firefox (at least on linux) I am yet to profile anything, but I would expect either the obvious canvas calls or the setTimeout calls, which I have seen cause problems in previous projects under specific FF versions